observablehq/plot/README.md

 document.body.appendChild(chart);
 ```

-Data in the wild — and in JavaScript! — comes in all shapes, so Plot is **flexible regarding input data**: Data can be an array of objects with named properties (*a.k.a.* rows, as above), parallel “flat” arrays or iterables of values (*a.k.a.* columns), or even functions to compute values on-the-fly.
+Data in the wild — and in JavaScript! — comes in all shapes, so Plot is **flexible regarding input data**: Data can be an array of objects with named properties (rows, as above), parallel “flat” arrays or iterables of values (columns), or even functions to compute values on-the-fly.

 ```js
 Plot.Line(AAPL, d => d.Date, d => d.Close); // accessor functions